agntcy/oasf/README.md

 and metadata relevant to agentic AI applications.

-OASF records can be annotated with **skills** and **domains** to enable effective labeling and searchability across agentic systems.
+OASF records can be annotated with **skills** and **domains** to enable effective announcement and discovery across agentic systems.
 Additionally, **modules** provide a flexible mechanism to extend records with additional information in a modular and composable way, supporting a wide range of agentic use cases.